Brandon5297/NoLimits/README.md

 # nolimits
-nolimits is a java text editor.
+nolimits is a text editor created in java.

 ## Goal
-* To create a efficient text editor for java.
+* To create a efficient text editor.
 * Edit the text editor to cater for multiple programming languages.

 ## Noteable Features